mohitsaxenaknoldus/git-machete/docs/source/cli_help/log.rst

     git machete l[og] [<branch>]

-Runs `git log` for the range of commits from tip of the given branch (or current branch, if none specified) back to its fork point.
+Runs :bash:`git log` for the range of commits from tip of the given branch (or current branch, if none specified) back to its fork point.
-See `git machete help fork-point` for more details on meaning of the "fork point".
+See :bash:`git machete help fork-point` for more details on meaning of the "fork point".

 Note: the branch in question does not need to occur in the definition file.